We've been featured in:

 If you have been the victim of a crime that has left you with injuries, then you may be able to claim compensation from the CICA – the Criminal Injuries Compensation Authority.
 Here, our guide tells you all you need to know about making this type of compensation claim, including how much compensation you can get.

-You can speak to our criminal injury solicitors for free legal advice if you have a question.
+You can speak to our criminal injury solicitors for free legal advice if you have a question or want to know how a compensation calculator works.
 All you have to do is get in touch in any of the following ways:

 Key Takeaways On Criminal Injuries Compensation